tarantool/doc/doc/book/getting_started/using_binary.rst

 Starting Tarantool
 --------------------------------------------------------------------------------

-To start the Tarantool server, say this:
+To start a Tarantool instance, say this:

 .. code-block:: console